 During my Junior year of college, I was an anxious mess.
-After transferring into the business college following my third change in majors, I couldn’t help comparing myself to my roommate who seemed to be effortlessly gliding through her coursework in accounting and extracurricular activities.
+After transferring into the business college following my third change in majors, I couldn’t help comparing myself to my roommate who seemed to be effortlessly gliding through her coursework in accounting, and her school clubs and extracurricular activities.

 My university is huge, so changing majors landed me in a college where I didn’t know anyone.
 Quickly, I realized that classes weren’t necessarily the best place to meet new people.
 It’s funny how in high school we detest assigned seating, but in college, we assign our own seats as if they were an extra limb we can’t be severed from.

 I needed a better way to meet people, a way to crawl out of my introverted hermit shell and make a new friend or two.
 During the second Monday of the Fall semester, a digital sign for the up-and-coming student organization fair beckoned like a shining mass just outside the doors of operations management class.
 “That’s it!”
 I thought, “Joining a student organization was my chance to branch out and could even be a good addition to my resume.”